-From 2012 to 2014, the mitigation and preservation plans for environmental impact have obtained higher than expected results such as a 15% decrease in overall energy consumption or an 88% share of recycled waste.
+Over the last ten years, the mitigation and preservation plans for environmental impact have obtained higher than expected results such as 21% decrease in overall energy consumption.
+The recycling rate for waste has been over barely 80% in 2015

-In its General terms of purchase, the company recommends to its suppliers to respect the 10 principles of the Global Compact and to obtain ISO 14001 certification.
+In its General terms of purchase, the Company recommends to its suppliers to respect the 10 principles of the Global Compact and to obtain ISO 14001 certification.
 Dassault Aviation helps its main suppliers to improve environmental awareness through conducting on-site environmental audits.

-Compliance with the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) European Union Regulation has again been a priority in 2011.
+Compliance with the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) European Union Regulation has again been a priority in 2015.
 Based on transparency and precaution, REACH is to improve the protection of human health and the environment through the better and earlier identification of the intrinsic properties of chemical substances.
 It also calls for the progressive substitution of the most dangerous chemicals when suitable alternatives have been identified.

-In 2012, actions for substituting substances of concern (substitution plans for chromates, cadmium and lead) and for reducing chemical risks were reinforced, particularly with regard to the processes using hexavalent chromium-based mixtures.
-This five-year plan has continued in 2014.
+Since 2012, actions for substituting substances of concern (substitution plans for chromates, cadmium and lead) and for reducing chemical risks were reinforced, particularly with regard to the processes using hexavalent chromium-based mixtures.
+This five-year plan has continued in 2015.
+Since 2013, for instance, we have replaced, or are in the process of replacing 185 products.